-If an Assign Resource Constraint is given and all of the resources it references behave the same, then instead of encoding assign resource and avoid clashes constraints for those resource, we may use the following encoding:
+If an Assign Resource Constraint is given and all of the resources it references behave the same, then instead of encoding Assign Resource and Avoid Clashes Constraints for those resources, we may use the following encoding:

-$$\bigwedge{t \in T} (atMost_hY{e,t} : e \in E{spec}) \tag{19}$$
+$$\bigwedge{t \in T} (atMost_h[Y{e,t} : e \in E{spec}])$$ (19)

 Where E{spec} are events that require the mentioned resources and h is number of resources of the described kind.
-This case arises in EnglandStPaul and FinlandArtificialSchool instance and without this case and another case described further would not have been possible to encode within reasonable amounts of memory.
+This case arises in EnglandStPaul and FinlandArtificialSchool instance and without this case and another case described further it would not have been possible to encode within reasonable amounts of memory.